dsccovenantuniversity/Chimoney-SDK-Challenge-Covenant-University/README.md

 #### ✅ SDK Checklist

 It is very important for us to maintain consistency in terms of structure and architecture for the SDKs.
-This checklist ensures we are able to accomplish this:
+This checklist ensures we are able to accomplish this.

 - [ ] Proper Coding Standards and Conventions
 - [ ] Proper Skeleton Structure